richardcadman/fi/concepts.md

 - Pensions (and tax)
 - Retirement (how much you need)

-#### The practical/rational side of money:
+#### The practical/emotive side of money:
-Where to put your money, how to systemise / form habits, etc
+Where to put your money, how we think and feel and act etc
 - Tools: what tools to use, how to choose them
 - Bank
 - Pension